-.
 According to P.V.
 Young, a research design should be able to provide answer the following queries

 - (i) What is the study about and what type of data are required? - ii) What is the purpose of the study?
-What is its scope? - (iii) What are the sources of the needed data-? - (iv) What should be the place or area of study? - (v) What time, approximately, is required for the study? - (vi) What should be the amount of material or number of cases for the study? - (vii) What type of sampling should be used? - (viii) What method of data collection would be appropriate? - (ix) How will the data be analyzed ? - (x) What should be the approximate expenditure? ( xi) What would be the methodology of study?

-(xii) What should be the specific nature of study ?
+What is its scope? - (iii) What are the sources of the needed data-? - (iv) What should be the place or area of study? - (v) What time, approximately, is required for the study? - (vi) What should be the amount of material or number of cases for the study? - (vii) What type of sampling should be used? - (viii) What method of data collection would be appropriate? - (ix) How will the data be analyzed? - (x) What should be the approximate expenditure? - (xi) What would be the methodology of study? - (xii) What should be the specific nature of study?
 Keeping in view the aforesaid design decisions, the researcher may split the overall practical research design into the following phases.

-(a) The sampling design, dealing with the method of selecting items to be observed for the given study;
+The sampling design, dealing with the method of selecting items to be observed for the given study;

-(b) The observational design, specifying the conditions under which the observations are to be made;
+- (a) The observational design, specifying the conditions under which the observations are to be made; - (b) The statistical design, taking the quantitative statistical into account and of which concerns aspects the design with the questions of how many items are to be observed and how the information and data gathered are to be analyzed.

-- (c) The statistical design, taking into the account which quantitative and statistical aspects of the design with concerns the questions of how many items are to observed information be and how the and' data gathered are to be analyzed. - (d) The operational design, relating the of specific to use technique for the operation of the model already designed.
-It deals with the techniques which the procedures by the observational specified in sampling, statistical and designs can be carried out. - Basic Purposes of Research Design
+design, relating to the of specific technique for (c) The operational use operation of model already designed.
+It deals with the techniques by which the the procedures specified sampling, statistical and observational designs can be in the carried out.

+1. Basic purposes of Research Design